Next week I will be publishing on my web-site and

 the News after the Advertiser reported on Siegelman's refusal

+to turn over the spending records.
 Bob Riley, then a candidate for the Republican gubernatorial

 nomination, added salt to the wound.
 He told the Associated Press